// build

 • App Store & Play Store submission

-Screenshots, descriptions, privacy labels and managing the review process — it rarely goes smoothly the first time.
+Screenshots, descriptions, privacy labels and managing the review process.
+It rarely goes smoothly the first time.

 • Ongoing maintenance